EpocDotFr/sticky-notes-kanboard-sync/README.md

 Once started, this script will detect your Windows version to discover where the Sticky Notes data file is located (see below).
-A [file watcher](https://github.com/gorakhargosh/watchdog) is then started to watch this file and will perform Kanboard synchronization actions (using [its API](https://kanboard.net/documentation/api-json-rpc)) each time the file is modified.
+A [file watcher](https://github.com/gorakhargosh/watchdog) is then started to watch this file and will perform Kanboard synchronization actions (using its [JSON-RPC API](https://kanboard.net/documentation/api-json-rpc)) each time the file is modified.

 ### Sticky Notes data files